victor-yn/DDROPP/README.md

 ## Misc

-Product name inspired by [https://www.youtube.com/watch?v=NYk9e-3ZpoY](French 79 - DDROPP).
+Product name inspired by [French 79 - DDROPP](https://www.youtube.com/watch?v=NYk9e-3ZpoY).
 Once I figured out what I wanted the build, this was natural to take this name.